Requests for COVID-19 Related Considerations, Exceptions and Disability-Related Accommodations:

 - a disability and may need a reasonable accommodation due to their disability related COVID-19 conditions.

-- Based upon President Holloway’s message on July 6, 2020 regarding Our Plans for Fall 2020, most courses this fall will have to rely on remote methods of instruction—delivered both in real-time and asynchronously.
+- Most courses this fall will have to rely on remote methods of instruction—delivered both in real-time and asynchronously.

 - The majority of our undergraduate courses will be delivered remotely with a limited number of courses that benefit from direct access to campus facilities happening in-person, with appropriate health-related precautions.
 Examples include select courses in the arts, laboratory or field work, and clinical instruction.
 Each Chancellor has worked with his or her deans and faculty and will provide updates on specific courses that will use at least some in-person instruction.